Semantically Guided Action Anticipation: Method

 A similar processing is applied to the source encoding $g_i^s$:

 Crucially, the cross-domain attention layer constructs an attention map by leveraging the domain-specific relations between the encoded representations and the anchors (i.e., $QK^T$).
 These relations are expected to be similar across domains due to the influence of the structural loss $\mathcal{L}_S$.
 This process results in a unified representation since the output of the attention layer always depends on values coming from the source anchors $\mathcal{A}_s$.
-The residual connection included in the attention layer is introduced to account for domain-dependent class characteristics, which results in final feature vectors $f_i^s$ and $f_i^t$.
+The residual connection included in the attention layer is introduced to account for domain-dependent class characteristics, which results in the feature vectors $f_i^s$ and $f_i^t$.
 Finally, an MLP classification head processes $f_i^t$ and $f_i^s$ to output predictions $\hat{y}_i^t$ and $\hat{y}_i^s$.
-The MLP has shared weights across domains and is optimized with a cross-entropy loss using the ground truth label $y_i^s$ for source examples and the pseudo-label $\overline{y}_i^t$ predicted by $\mathcal{G}$ in the case of target samples.
-The overall training objective of the classifier is the following:
+The MLP has shared weights across domains and is optimized with a cross-entropy loss using $y_i^s$ for source examples and $\overline{y}_i^t$ in the case of target samples.
+The overall training objective is:

 where $\lambda_1, \lambda_2$, and $\lambda_3$ are hyperparameter weights to calibrate the magnitude of each loss value, and '*' signifies that the argument is domain-dependent\footnote{For example, for $\mathcal{L}_{CE}$ the ground truth can either be $y_i^s$ or $\overline{y}_i^t$.}.